flame-code/FLAME/docs/07_potential.rst

             ``msock``: Network socket interface.
 Uses the i-Pi protocol to interact with external codes :cite:`ceriotti_i-pi_2014`.

-..  warning:: mpmd seems identical to lj, which one to select?

 **potential_sec**: (string) Secondary interatomic potential, usually used to perform a preliminary relaxation